Rey810/from-the-mountain/src/pages/2020-09-21-post-three/index.md

 Obviously it's been a difficult journey but what worthwhile cause wasn't?

-If you're reading this and you're looking to start your own journey (or maybe you're a some ways down the road), the next few paragraphs may do you some good.
+If you're reading this and you're looking to start your own journey (or maybe you're some ways down the road), the next few paragraphs may do you some good.

 Erik Trautman, the guy that started _The Odin Project_, along with some others at [_Thinkful_](https://www.thinkful.com/) wrote a [fantastic article on the real learning curve of coding](https://www.thinkful.com/blog/why-learning-to-code-is-so-damn-hard/) where competence and confidence are plotted as X and Y coordinates on a graph.
 I highly recommend going through it when you have a lot of time - it's a looong article.
 The journey can be summarized as follows: